 The day to day management of the properties and tenants is undertaken by the Managing Agent, Harrogate Housing Association Limited, from its offices in Harrogate.
-It also provides administration, governance and accounting services for the Board.
-They charge a fee per property for the services under a three year management agreement which started on 1 April 2017.
-Their fee increased during the year by inflation in line with the terms of the agreement.
+It also provides administration, governance, company secretarial and accounting services for the Board.
+They charge a fee per property for the services under a three year management agreement which started on 1 April 2017 and has been renewed for a further three years from 1 April 2020.
+Their fee increased during 2019 by inflation in line with the terms of the agreement, however, the fee to be charged from 1 April 2020 is lower than that charged from 1 April 2017.
+This reflects the lowering cost base per property of the Managing Agent which is passed onto the Association.